davidji99/terraform-provider-herokux/docs/resources/pipeline_github_integration.md

 This resource manages the [integration](https://devcenter.heroku.com/articles/github-integration#enabling-github-integration) between a Heroku pipeline and GitHub repository.

--> **IMPORTANT!**
+### Prerequisites

 In order to use this resource, please first make sure you have [authorized GitHub](https://devcenter.heroku.com/articles/github-integration#enabling-github-integration) to use your Heroku account.
-This authorization can be done via the Pipeline settings page.
+This authorization can be done via the Pipeline settings page, or the 'Deploy' tab for a Heroku app.
+Please note that revoking this authorization after you have used this resource may result in a broken Terraform configuration.

 ## Example Usage